 Heat up to 110 degrees then pour over yogurt, set 1/2 gal jar on top fridge for 12 hours

-I’m pretty sure he went and found that lid pretty quickly, you never want to leave your yogurt exposed like that because you will end up with not very friendly bacteria quickly.
+I’m pretty sure he went and found that lid pretty quickly.
+You never want to leave your yogurt exposed like that because you will end up with not very friendly bacteria quickly.

 Now to make the cheese spread, also known as Labne, this is what you will do:

-Now for the Feta cheese recipe:
+Now for the Feta Goats Milk Cheese Recipe:

 1 gallon of whole milk – Pasteurized NOT ultra pasteurized